Data-driven acceleration of Photonic Simulations: Results

+Since the residual loss function trains the neural network to minimize the residual directly, it accelerates data-driven GMRES significantly in the first few iterations as compared to the projection loss function.
+This can be clearly seen in Fig.~\ref{fig:cnn}(b), which shows histograms of the residual after 1 iteration and 100 iterations over the evaluation dataset.
+However, as is seen from the residual vs iteration number plots in Fig.~\ref{fig:cnn}(c), data-driven GMRES with the convolutional neural network trained using the residual loss function slows down after the first few iterations.
+It is not clear why this slow down happens, and is part of ongoing research.

-{Finally, we note that the use of fields obtained with an effective index simulation as an input to the convolutional neural network significantly improves the performance of the convolutional neural network.
-Empirically, we observed that if the convolutional neural network was trained with the projection loss function but without the effective index fields as an input, the training loss would saturate at $\sim 0.2$, indicating that on an average approximately $20\%$ of the simulated fields $f^{(k)}$ lie outside the subspace $\mathcal{V}$ whereas with effective index fields as input, the training loss would saturate at a significantly lower value of $\sim 0.05$ indicating that $95\%$ of the simulated field $f^{(k)}$ lies in the subspace $\mathcal{V}$.}
+{We also note that the use of fields obtained with an effective index simulation as an input to the convolutional neural network significantly improves the performance of the convolutional neural network.
+Empirically, we observed that if the convolutional neural network was trained with the projection loss function but without the effective index fields as an input, the training loss would saturate at $\sim 0.2$, indicating that on an average approximately $20\%$ of the simulated fields $f^{(k)}$ lie outside the subspace $\mathcal{V}$.
+With a convolutional neural network that takes the effective index fields as an input in addition to the permittivity distribution, the training loss would saturate at a significantly lower value of $\sim 0.05$ indicating that $95\%$ of the simulated field $f^{(k)}$ lies in the subspace $\mathcal{V}$.}}

+{ Finally, we point out that the convolutional neural network needs to be trained only once before using it to accelerate GMRES over all the simulations in the evaluation dataset.
+The results presented in this paper were obtained using a convolutional neural network that required $\sim$10 hours to train, with the training distributed over $\sim$8 GPUs.
+However, once the neural network was trained, computing the vectors $v_1, v_2 \dots v_N$ for a given structure (i.e. performing the feedforward computation for the neural network shown in Fig.~\ref{fig:cnn}(a)) is extremely fast, and the time take for this computation is negligible when compared to the iterative solve.
+For full three-dimensional simulations, we expect the iterative solve to be even slower than feedforward computations of most convolutional neural network and consequently believe that data-driven approaches can significantly accelerate electromagnetic simulations in practical settings.} \\